 The University of Lincoln (cross-cultural management)

-She is currently conducting research into the impact of culture on the gender roles within International Business.
-This research is directly implemented into EWI's corporate packages for globalising companies, so they can navigate the cultural differences that can be barriers to gender diversity.
-It also forms the basis of EWI's academic courses on Gender in Business.
+She is currently conducting research into the impact of culture on the gender roles within International Business and has recently submitted a chapter towards Routledge's Anthology on Gender and Sustainability.
+This research is directly implemented into EWI's corporate packages for globalising companies, so they can navigate the cultural differences that can be barriers to inclusivity.
+It also forms the basis of EWI's upcoming academic courses on Gender in Business.

 MORE ABOUT SARAH PARSONS

-Sarah lives in rural Lincolnshire with her two children, her cat called Mittens and 5 chickens!
+Sarah lives in rural Lincolnshire with her cat called Mittens and 3 chickens!
 Sarah is a keen musician-she plays the piano and also is a semi-professional orchestral bassoonist in Lincolnshire and Yorkshire.
 She and her daughter are working towards their black-belt in kickboxing and recently won their first medal in the Pro Martial Arts Schools Kickboxing Championships.
+Sarah speaks Japanese and German and is currently studying Russian and Chinese with her son.

 Sarah receiving her first kickboxing medal with her daughter, Grace